incarnateTheGreat/vatsim-tracker/README.md

 4. To apply the **Airports** JSON data to the database, do the following:

-a) navigate to the `src/data` folder,
+- navigate to the `src/data` folder,
-b) make sure that you have the latest `airports.json` file,
+- make sure that you have the latest `airports.json` file,
-c) make sure Mongo is active and running (preferably executed in a separate Terminal window),
+- make sure Mongo is active and running (preferably executed in a separate Terminal window),
-c) and run: `mongoimport --db airports --collection airports --file airports.json --jsonArray`
+- and run: `mongoimport --db airports --collection airports --file airports.json --jsonArray`

-If this is successful, you will see the following:
+If this is successful, you will see the following: `connected to: localhost imported [number] documents`

-`connected to: localhost`
-`imported [number] documents`

 5. To apply the **FIR** JSON data to the database, do the following:

-a) navigate to the `src/data` folder,
+- navigate to the `src/data` folder,
-b) make sure that you have the latest `fir-boundaries.json` file,
+- make sure that you have the latest `fir-boundaries.json` file,
-c) make sure Mongo is active and running (preferably executed in a separate Terminal window),
+- make sure Mongo is active and running (preferably executed in a separate Terminal window),
-c) and run: `mongoimport --db airports --collection fir --file fir-boundaries.json --jsonArray`
+- and run: `mongoimport --db airports --collection fir --file fir-boundaries.json --jsonArray`

-If this is successful, you will see the following:
+If this is successful, you will see the following: `connected to: localhost imported [number] documents`

-`connected to: localhost`
-`imported [number] documents`

 6. An easy way to interface with the database is to use **Robo-3T** (formerly known as **RoboMongo**).
 Install the program and then apply the database.

-If this is successful, you will see the following:

-`connected to: localhost`
-`imported [number] documents`

 ## Tech Stack